front cover of The EartHeaven Calendar White Paper

 Here’s some further background reading surrounding the development of the EartHeaven calendar (EHc):

 Every year on the EartHeaven [fixed] calendar (EHc) begins with Sunday, 1 March [New Year’s Day] and ends with Saturday, 29 February [New Year’s Eve] thereby “fixing” the dates of the months to the days of the week; hence it is a “fixed” calendar.
+Further, It is non-dogmatic (religion neutral), and does not add an extra month to our familiar 12-month calendar scheme, nor does it add a blank (or leap) day, outside of its 364-day count.

 It has been said that, “Once a calendar is established and it is used for a long time in recording events, it comes to be cherished by its users and is an integral part of their history.
 It is therefore difficult to revise a calendar system; even the best suggestions meet strong resistance.”
 (The Encyclopedia Americana International Edition; Grolier, CT, 1990.)